 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Affirm Holdings, Inc. (AFRM) Investors and Encourages Investors to Contact the Firm Before February 6, 2023

-The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Affirm Holdings, Inc. ("Affirm") AFRM securities between February 12, 2021 through December 15, 2021 (the "Class Period").
+/EIN News/ -- NEW YORK, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Affirm Holdings, Inc. (“Affirm”) (NASDAQ: AFRM) securities between February 12, 2021 through December 15, 2021 (the “Class Period”).
 Investors have until February 6, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Affirm is a financial technology company that operates a platform for digital and mobile-first commerce.